RBCanty/Roblonski/data_management/readme.md

 As a tool for documentation, the method '```tag_repr()```' is provided.
 This will return multiple lines of comma-separated values (delimiter: ', ' with a space) which summarize the wavelength range parameters and will provide a quick summary of the analysis methods.
-If an analysis method has not been configures to have a '\_\_name\_\_' attribute, then the string "\<Anonymous\>" will be used instead.
+If an analysis method has not been configured to have a '\_\_name\_\_' attribute, then the string "\<Anonymous\>" will be used instead.

 The analysis methods are mostly wrappers of methods inherent to the ```Spectrum``` class (aux_devices/spectra.py).